-Personal Information and Credit Information is collected electronically through our website or by asking you to complete a hard copy.
+Personal Information and Credit Information is collected electronically through our website and in hard copy.
 The information is generally collected by us or by our authorised agent, from you or from someone authorised by you.
 The information may also be collected from publicly available sources.
 We may collect additional Credit Information during the course of our dealings with you, as required from time to time.

 The Personal Information and Credit Information that we collect is generally stored electronically although hard copies of certain documents are sometimes retained.
 We have processes in place to ensure the security of your personal information and to protect it against loss, unauthorised access, use, modification and disclosure.
 We apply data encryption to electronically stored information.

-Any Personal Information, Credit Information or sensitive information that is no longer required is destroyed or deleted in accordance with the prescribed procedures set out in the Act, the APPs, the CR Code and the AML/CTF Act.
+Any Personal Information, Credit Information or sensitive information that is no longer required is destroyed or deleted in accordance with the prescribed procedures set out in the Privacy Act, the APPs, the CR Code and the AML/CTF Act.

 We may disclose your personal information to third parties we engage to provide us services in connection with our activities.
 Those third parties may be located in Australia or overseas.
 If overseas, those third parties will generally be located in either New Zealand, the Philippines, India, Canada, the United States and China.

 If we are not able to collect some of the requested information, we may not be able to process your application for credit and it may be refused.